anegg0/gr0wing-hugo/content/posts/2012-06-07-how-to-meditate-during-hard-times.md

 **How to stick with meditation in hard times and make it a powerful ally, not just a drag?**
 To answer this question, I collected practical advice  from Buddhist masters and advanced practitioners during 15 years, I summarized them below.
-This post will show you how to smash the &#8220;meditator&#8217;s procrastination&#8221; no matter what hardships you&#8217;re going through.
+This post will show you how to smash the "meditator&#8217;s procrastination" no matter what hardships you&#8217;re going through.

 ### FIRST THOUGHT, BEST THOUGHT